 TMS therapy works a lot like MRI scans, in fact.
 It is a non-invasive procedure requiring no sedation or anesthesia.

-TMS is nothing like Electroconvulsive Therapy (ECT), better known as Shock Thepary.
+TMS is nothing like Electroconvulsive Therapy (ECT), better known as Shock Therapy.
 Hollywood has given us a scary view of ECT, but it does require full sedation and is meant to trigger seizures that can come with harsh side effects.
 TMS therapy is designed to not be performed on people with a history of seizures.

 During repetitive transcranial magnetic stimulation, the patient is taken into a treatment room, and a magnetic coil is placed near the mood control center – the dorsolateral prefrontal cortex – of the patient’s brain.
 Brain mapping is done to ensure the correct placement of the coil, which looks similar to a large blowdryer.